TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/mdcb-example-minimising-latency.md

 ---
 date: 2023-01-10
-title: Minimizing Latency
+title: Minimising latency with MDCB
 menu:
     main:
         parent: "Tyk Multi Data Centre Bridge"
-weight: 1
+weight: 2
 tags: ["MDCB","poc","kubernetes","demo","latency"]
 description: "Proof Of Concept demo of how to use MDCB to minimise latency."
 ---